arun-kr-reddy/notes/computer_architecture.md

           BNE strcpy
           END
   ```
-- **instruction cycle:** sequence of steps that an instruction goes through to be executed
+- **instruction cycle:** sequence of steps/phases that an instruction goes through to be executed, not all instructions requires all six phases (`ADD R1, R1, R2` doesn't need to evaluate the address)
   - **fetch:** obtain instruction from memory and load it into the `IR`
   - **decode:** identifies the instruction to be processed
   - **evaluate address:** computes the address of memory location of operands